MicrosoftDocs/win32/desktop-src/tablet/drawing-element.md

 ---
-Description: 'Contains content that has been classified by the analyzer or the user as a drawing.' ms.assetid: '566542f3-b824-442d-9d8b-0064ebcf9b68'
+Description: Contains content that has been classified by the analyzer or the user as a drawing. ms.assetid: 566542f3-b824-442d-9d8b-0064ebcf9b68
 title: Drawing Element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Drawing Element